 However, increasingly in the present age, a new kind of tourism has been hitting Warsaw.
-People from other countries have, in larger and larger numbers, been flocking to the city in order to get medical treatment.
-This is known as ‘medical tourism’ and is part of a growing trend of people travelling large distances in order to get medical treatment in Poland.
+People from other countries have, in larger and larger numbers, been flocking to the city to get medical treatment.
+This is known as ‘medical tourism’ and is part of a growing trend of people traveling large distances to get medical treatment in Poland.

 This culture of medical tourism in Warsaw is not unwelcome.
 The Polish healthcare industry is actively inviting foreign nationals to visit Warsaw and other areas of Poland for medical treatments.
 Medical tourism has been claimed to be appreciably boosting the Polish economy, as well as stimulating growth in more traditional areas of tourism.
 Whilst visiting Warsaw, medical tourists are often encouraged to visit the city’s other attractions as well, such as the museums and historical architectural feats mentioned above.

 A shorter waiting list, an ostensibly superior doctor or specialist, or better equipment, in Warsaw than in their home country, are key motivations for these kinds of a medical tourist.
 Medical tourists travel to Warsaw for many different types of treatment, then, from luxury health experiences to discreet plastic surgery, to liver transplants.
 Though the Polish state healthcare system is open only to Polish nationals, and to residents who have obtained official approval, websites have sprung up explicitly offering health tourism opportunities in the private healthcare sector.
 Health tourism in Warsaw can surely be anticipated to continue to grow, and, with it, more traditional types of tourism are also likely to boom.